CircuitVerse/Blog/content/posts/Vivek_Kumar_GSoC2025_FinalReport.md

 ### Adding the Verilog Modules for Circuit Elements

-CircuitVerse has the feature of generating Verilog code for the circuit designed in the Simualtor.
-The moduleVerilog() function is responsible for generating the verilog moduels for the Circuit element.
-Some of the circuit elements which are mentioned below don't have this module, this causes the calling of missing verilog functions.
-The goal of the first week was to add the verilog module for all the missing elements.
+CircuitVerse can generate Verilog for circuits designed in the simulator.
+The `moduleVerilog()` function generates Verilog modules for circuit elements.
+Some elements (listed below) were missing these modules, causing calls to undefined Verilog functions.
+The first week focused on adding the missing Verilog modules.

-##### The Verilog Module for the following Circuit elements were added:
+#### The Verilog Module for the following Circuit elements were added:

 - SR Flip Flops
 - JK Flip Flops